Creeping Fig (Ficus pumila) Indoor Care; Watering, Light, Fertilizer, Soil, Problems

 How often should I water a Creeping Fig?

-Do not water your Creeping Fig on a schedule to avoid either overwatering or underwatering, both of which are detrimental to the growth of the plant.
+Do not water Ficus pumila on a schedule to avoid either overwatering or underwatering, both of which are detrimental to the growth of the plant.

-Water your Creeping Fig liberally during the growing season (spring and summer) and allow the top 1-2 inches of soil to dry out between waterings to keep the soil moist.
+Water Creeping Fig liberally during the growing season (spring and summer) and allow the top 1-2 inches of soil to dry out between waterings to keep the soil moist.
+Take care not to overwater to prevent rotting, yellowing and leaf loss.

 Significantly decrease watering in the cold season (fall and winter) to maintain the soil slightly moist.
-However, do not allow the soil to dry out completely to avoid wilting and leaf drop.
+However, do not allow the soil to dry out completely for a long period as underwatering can lead to wilting, yellowing and leaf drop.

 Avoid overwatering and soggy soil as they can result in root-rot and eventual death of the plant; make sure that the pot has a drainage hole and the soil is well-draining.